swkeever/skies.dev/content/top-10-cse-courses/index.md

 It doesn't matter what part of the stack you are working on, software engineers need to develop data structures to represent models of the world.
-In this course, you will learn what it means to make abstractions, and you were learn about the abstractions that are commonly used to solve problems.
-You will learn
+In this course, you will learn what it means to create abstractions, and you will learn about the abstractions that are commonly used to solve problems.
+A course on data structures and algorithms will teach you

 - basic structures like lists, [stacks](https://skies.dev/blog/stacks), and queues